friflo/friflo-EcGui-Silk.NET.OpenGL/README.md

 - TypeDrawers.cs  Custom TypeDrawer's are optional.
                   They enable to render custom types in a single line.
 E.g. Point, Color, Sprite, ...

-ImGuiNet          Contains the source to connect MonoGame Input and Rendering to ImGui.NET.
+ImGui             Contains the source to connect Silk.NET OpenGL Input and Rendering to ImGui.NET.
                   This folder should be copied to your project as is.
 ```